enst80/mediawiki-extensions-Auth_remoteuser/README.md

   Take the following as an example in which a shellscript is getting executed only when a user is created and not on every page reload:

-        $wgAuthRemoteuserForceUserProps = false;
-        $wgAuthRemoteuserUserProps = array(
+        $wgAuthRemoteuserUserPrefs = [
             'email' => function( $data ) {
                 $name = $data[ 'remoteUserName' ];
                 return shell_exec( "/usr/bin/get_mail.sh '$name'" );
             }
-        )
+        ]

-* If you have user properties specified (see `UserProps` config above), then you can set them for new users only or force their setting.
-For example if your users email is specified by an external source and you don't want the user to change this email inside MediaWiki, then set the following configuration variable to true:
+* You can set user preferences for new users only or force their setting on each request.
+For example if your users email is specified by an external source and you don't want the user to change this email inside MediaWiki, then use the following configuration variable instead.
+(You can use both configuration variables at the same time, if for example the real name can be changed inside MediaWiki, but the email does not):

-        $wgAuthRemoteuserForceUserProps = true; // default
+        $wgAuthRemoteuserUserPrefsForced = null; // default

+        // Users email address should not be changed inside MediaWiki.
+        $wgAuthRemoteuserUserPrefsForced = [
+            'email' => $_SERVER[ 'AUTHENTICATE_MAIL' ]
+        ];
+        // But the language can be changed inside MediaWiki.
-        $wgAuthRemoteuserForceUserProps = false;
+        $wgAuthRemoteuserUserPrefs = [
+            'language' => 'en'
+        ];

 * By default this extension mimics the behaviour of Auth_remoteuser versions prior 2.0.0, which prohibits using another local user then the